AppThere/appthere.github.io/content/research/retail-modernization.md

 * **E-commerce Specific Crates:**
   * **decommerce:** Listed as a "Decentralized Ecommerce" engine.
 Its repository was github.com/resolvingarchitecture/decommerce.5 However, the crate was last updated approximately five years ago, and one source indicated the repository was inaccessible during a browse attempt.6 This strongly suggests the project is dormant and not a viable foundation.
 Its "decentralized" nature might also imply a specific focus (e.g., blockchain) rather than general retail e-commerce.
   * **cscart-rs:** An SDK for the CS-Cart e-commerce platform.
 This demonstrates Rust's utility for interacting with existing e-commerce APIs but is not a standalone platform.
-  * Other crates like lightspeed\_api, transbank, multisafepay, and mercadopago are primarily SDKs for specific payment gateways or e-commerce services, not full-fledged platforms.
+  * Other crates like `lightspeed_api`, `transbank`, `multisafepay`, and `mercadopago` are primarily SDKs for specific payment gateways or e-commerce services, not full-fledged platforms.
 * **Storage Crates:**
   * **rusty-store:** A library for managing serialized data using RON (Rusty Object Notation), suitable for configuration files or simple local data persistence.
   * **apache/arrow-rs-object-store:** A high-performance, asynchronous object store library supporting backends like AWS S3, Azure Blob Storage, Google Cloud Storage, and local files.
 This is highly relevant for storing product images, digital assets, backups, and other large binary data.
-Its support for the wasm32-unknown-unknown target (with limitations) is also a potential advantage for Wasm-based frontends needing direct cloud storage access.
+Its support for the `wasm32-unknown-unknown` target (with limitations) is also a potential advantage for Wasm-based frontends needing direct cloud storage access.

 **C. Key Gap Analysis: What Needs to be Custom-Built in Rust**